 Torture is a criminal offence under section 134 of the Criminal Justice Act 1988.

-In A v Others v Secretary of State for the Home Department (No. 2) UKHL 71, 2006, the House of Lords ruled that evidence obtained by torture is inadmissible in any legal proceedings in the UK.
+In A and Others v Secretary of State for the Home Department (No. 2) UKHL 71, 2006, the House of Lords ruled that evidence obtained by torture is inadmissible in any legal proceedings in the UK.